alex-font-mercadie/Randomized-Algorithms/assignment-2-balancedalloc/README.md

 # Ballanced Allocation

-This repository contains an implementation of different bin selection strategies for the **choice problem**, along with experiments that compare their performance.
+In this assignment we compare the performance of different different allocation strategies of balls into bins.
 The experiments simulate the distribution of loads across bins using various strategies and visualize the results.

 ## Table of Contents